annelo-msft/gists/lro/readme.md

 ## Usage samples

-For OpenAI's most complex scenario, submitting tool output when an assistant thread run operation is suspended in "requires_action" state, this can be implemented via either `Wait` or `GetUpdates` for both the polling and streaming cases, as follows.
-The samples look largely the same for both polling and streaming versions.
+OpenAI's most complex scenario, submitting tool output when an assistant thread run operation is suspended in "requires_action" state, can be implemented via either `Wait` or `GetUpdates` for both the polling and streaming cases, as follows.
+Usage of cilent APIs looks largely the same for both polling and streaming versions.
+Samples using the `Wait` approach for polling and the `GetUpdates` approach for streaming are shown below.

 ### Wait, polling